-This also means that if it’s working well without showing the signs of any leakage, you can place it securely even on your study table, dining table, in the living room… or just wherever you want.
+This also means that if it’s working well without showing signs of any leakage, you can place it securely, even on your study table, dining table, in the living room… or just wherever you want.

-But if your unit is releasing excess moisture, dripping, spurting, or spilling some water you should avoid placing it near the wood surfaces.
+But if your unit releases excess moisture, dripping, spurting, or spilling some water, you should avoid placing it near the wood surfaces.

-Wherever you place the unit, just make sure that it is located on an elevated surface, not leaking, and is operating well without any flaws.
+Wherever you place the unit, just make sure it’s located on an elevated surface, not leaking, and is operating well without any flaws.